How To Deal with Loneliness Biblically

 “And I will ask the Father, and he will give you another Helper, to be with you forever, even the Spirit of truth, whom the world cannot receive, because it neither sees him nor knows him.
 You know him, for he dwells with you and will be in you.”
 (John 14:16–17)

 Christ Jesus experienced a great deal of loneliness, especially at the garden of Gethsemane and at the cross.
 His disciples left him, and even God left him temporarily at the cross.
-Christ Jesus is a our great high priest who perfectly understands our personal loneliness.
-We can always pray to God who truly understands and is ready to show us mercy and grace.
+Christ Jesus is a our great high priest who can identify with our loneliness.
+We can always pray to God who understands and cares and is ready to show us mercy and grace.

 “For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.”
 (Hebrews 4:15–16)